-- 1. Requested Comprehensive Plan Text Amendments: - 1) Add new objective and policies to the Future Land Use Element (FLUE) to create the Indian Trails Grove Overlay; - 2) Revise the Managed Growth Tier System Map LU 1.1 to identify the boundaries of the Indian Trail Grove Overlay (ITGO); - Revise the Service Areas Map LU 2.1 to show the subject property's removal from the rural service area and inclusion within the limited urban service area; - 4) Revise the Special Planning Areas Map LU 3.1 to identify the location of the Indian Trails Grove Overlay; - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 60th Street North as an 80' right of way west from Seminole Pratt Whitney Road to 190th Street - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 190th Street as an 80' right of way north from 60th Street North to Orange Blvd; - 7) Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 60th Street North as an undefined right of way Seminole Pratt Whitney Road to 190th Street; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 190th Street as an undefined right of way from 60th Street North to Orange Blvd; and - 9) Creation of a new rural residential Future Land Use Atlas (FLUA) designation titled Rural Residential, 1 unit per 1.25 acres (RR-1.25) along with the establishment of the subject property as a LUSA. - Justification: The creation of the Indian Trails Grove Overlay, along with the necessary map amendments, will provide the regulatory framework to allow residential development (and accessory commercial development) on the subject property while also providing protective measures that will create a transition from rural/suburban development and other uses to existing and future conservation areas, specifically the J.W.
+- 1. Requested Comprehensive Plan Text Amendments: - Add new objective and policies to the Future Land Use Element (FLUE) to create the Indian Trails Grove Overlay; - Revise the Managed Growth Tier System Map LU 1.1 to identify the boundaries of the Indian Trail Grove Overlay (ITGO); - Revise the Service Areas Map LU 2.1 to show the subject property's removal from the rural service area and inclusion within the limited urban service area: - Revise the Special Planning Areas Map LU 3.1 to identify the location of the Indian Trails Grove Overlay; - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 60th Street North as an 80' right of way west from Seminole Pratt Whitney Road to 190th Street - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 190th Street as an 80' right of way north from 60th Street North to Orange Blvd; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 60th Street North as a collector roadway from Seminole Pratt Whitney Road to 190th Street; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 190th Street as a collector roadway from 60th Street North to Orange Blvd; and - Creation of a new residential Future Land Use Atlas (FLUA) designation titled Western Communities Residential Development (WCR) along with the establishment of the subject property within the LUSA.
+The WCR FLUA designation shall limit the maximum residential density of the Indian Trails Grove project to 00.80 dwelling units per acre. - 2.
+Justification: The creation of the Indian Trails Grove Overlay, along with the necessary map amendments, will provide the regulatory framework to allow residential development (and accessory commercial development) on the subject property while also providing protective measures that will create a transition from rural/suburban development and other uses to existing and future conservation areas, specifically the J.W.
 Corbett Wildlife Management Area and Everglades restoration programs and projects.
-Next, the inclusion of 60th Street North on the Thoroughfare Right of Way Identification Map TE 14.1 and Functional Classification of Roads Map TE 3.1 will ensure that the subject property contains sufficient depth, width and frontage, or appropriate access thereto, a public street shown on the Thoroughfare Right of Way Identification Map per the Planned Unit Development (PUD) design objectives found in PBC Unified Land Development Code (ULDC) Article 3.E.1.C.1.
+Next, the inclusion of 60th Street North on the Thoroughfare Right of Way Identification Map TE 14.1 and Functional Classification of Roads Map TE 3.1 will ensure that the subject property contains sufficient depth, width and frontage, or appropriate access thereto, a public street shown on the Thoroughfare Right of Way Identification Map per the Planned Unit Development (PUD) design objectives found in PBC Unified Land Development

+Code (ULDC) Article 3.
+E.1.
+C.1.
 Next, the request to exempt the Indian Trails Grove Overlay from Policy 3.5-d will provide the same flexibility provided to other large, unique projects in PBC including the Agricultural Enclave, the SR-7 Economic Development Overlay (EDO) and the Inland Logistics Center.
-Next, the allowance of the Indian Trails

-Grove Overlay to be designated as a Limited Urban Service Area (LUSA), consistent with the same allowance for the Agricultural Enclave, will ensure that adequate facilities can be provided to the overlay.
-Lastly, the creation of a new rural residential Future Land Use Atlas (FLUA) designation titled Rural Residential, 1 unit per 1.25 acres (RR-1.25) will allow for residential density on the subject property consistent with the densities provided in the CWC Sector Plan.
+Next, the allowance of the Indian Trails Grove Overlay to be designated as a Limited Urban Service Area (LUSA), consistent with the same allowance for the Agricultural Enclave, will ensure that adequate facilities can be provided to the overlay.
+Lastly, the creation of a new rural residential Future Land Use Atlas (FLUA) designation titled WCR will allow for residential density on the subject property consistent with the densities provided in the CWC Sector Plan.